-In learning six modules we will give you the answers to the following questions:
+In learning six modules giving answers to the following questions:

 - How Does the European Union Practice Science Diplomacy?
 The focus of this part of the online course is on the current state of Science Diplomacy within the European Union (EU), on understanding the political structure of the EU as well as the EU science and innovation system and lastly the science diplomacy ecosystem

-All modules start with an introductory lesson with the learning objectives and preliminary experts’ insights, and finish with a lesson including brainstorming questions and a quiz.
-We also offer two additional modules providing technical guidance through the course and additional material.
+All modules start with an introductory lesson with the learning objectives and preliminary experts’ insights and finish with a lesson including brainstorming questions and a quiz.
+The course includes two additional modules providing technical guidance through the course (the first part) and additional material (the last part).

-If you successfully go through these modules you will receive a S4D4C certificate after finishing the online course.
+Trainees who successfully go through all these modules receive an S4D4C certificate after finishing the online course.

 “Science meets diplomacy: a new European perspective”

 “Science Diplomacy Dynamics – Opening Science!
 Opening Diplomacy”